Who Needs One?

-Persons discharging pollutants directly from point sources into surface waters of the state must obtain an NPDES discharge permit from the Tennessee Division of Water Pollution Control (WPC).
+Persons discharging pollutants directly from point sources into surface waters of the state must obtain an NPDES discharge permit from the Tennessee Division of Water Resources.
 Direct dischargers include industrial and commercial wastewater, industrial stormwater, and municipal wastewater discharges.
 Mining facilities and Class I Concentrated Animal Feeding Operations (CAFOs) also require NPDES discharge permits.

 Industries sending wastewater to public sewers, called publicly owned treatment works (POTW), are considered indirect dischargers, and they do not need an NPDES discharge permit.
 However, these industries must obtain a discharge permit from their local POTW.
 POTW standards and requirements are specified in local sewer ordinances.
 Industries that discharge to a POTW must contact their municipality to obtain a discharge permit.

 Plans for treatment works may have to be prepared by an engineer licensed in the state of Tennessee.
-Plans must be aproved by the Division of Water Pollution Control prior to construction.
+Plans must be aproved by the Division of Water Resources prior to construction.

 Applicants must submit application forms 180 days before (1) they plan to initiate a new discharge, (2) their existing discharge permit expires, or (3) they make a significant modification to the quantity of discharge or the nature of pollutants in an existing discharge.
 The following forms are required: